 How to Make Easter Fun

 Are you tired of the same old Easter traditions?
 Are you looking for something fun to do?
 Here are some tips for making Easter fun!
 Sprinkling some fun things here and there is more fun than you ever thought possible.
-By adding in fun activity here and there, you are going to make Easter that much more memorable.
+By adding fun activities here and there, you are going to make Easter that much more memorable.

 Get the Kids Involved

 One way to make Easter fun is to get the kids involved.
-Often times, we forget to see what the kids think and we plan everything ourselves.
+Often, we forget to see what the kids think and we plan everything ourselves.
 It’s actually fun to get the kids involved and ask them their opinion on things.
 Kids are full of ideas adults would never have thought of.

 Surprise Your Kids